10/30/2020

 Chairman and CEO

-yeah, thank you.
-Yeah, so I think, you know, we're going to return to more normalized levels.
-I mean, yeah, this is, you know, obviously we pulled some things in that we were probably going to do later to rationalize our cost structure because frankly we had to.
-I mean, you know, we, that's what we were facing early in Q2 and we did we did do that.
-So I think, you know, as we look in 2021 and 2022, I mean, we're going to return to a little bit more of a normalized now.
-But Jeff, as you know, you know, this never totally exits our playbook.
-I mean, in good times and bad we always look for opportunities to be much more efficient.
-So, you know, yeah, it's not going to be at the same level as this year but we still are executing our ISD transformation.
-We're still executing digital.
-That's going to be.
-Yeah, so it's all going to continue to pay off in terms of, you know, productivity and efficiency.
+I mean, it's, yeah, thank you.
+Yes, I think, you know, we're going to return to more normalized levels.
+I mean, yeah, this was, you know, obviously we pulled some things in that we're probably going to do later.
+We rationalized our cost structure because, frankly, we had to.
+I mean, you know, that's what we were facing early in Q2, and we did do that.
+So I think, you know, as we look in 2021 and 2022, I mean, we're going to return to a little bit more of a normalized model.
+But, Jeff, as you know, You know, this never totally exits our playbook.
+I mean, in good times and bad, we always look for opportunities to be much more efficient.
+So, you know, yeah, it's not going to be at the same level as this year, but we still are executing our ISD transformation.
+We're still executing Honeywell Digital.
+So it's all going to continue to pay off in terms of, you know, productivity and efficiency.
 So hopefully that helps.

 speaker